-- 52. Warrantless searches are presumably unreasonable and subject to strict Charter scrutiny.
-Because of their incredibly invasive and harmful nature, strip searches are subject to a heightened standard when they involve vulnerable individuals, such as young persons under the Youth Justice System. - 53.
+52.66.
+Warrantless searches are presumably presumptively unreasonable and subject to strict Charter scrutiny.
+Because of their incredibly invasive and harmful nature, strip searches are subject to a heightened standard when they involve vulnerable individuals, such as young persons under the Youth Justice System.

+53.67.
 Strip searches have typically occurred in the following settings: (a) incident to arrest; (b) in a custodial setting where specific circumstances require an isolated strip search; (c) in a custodial setting where inmates are subjected to routine, suspicionless strip searches.
-This claim focuses on the latter, i.e. routine, suspicionless strip searches of the plaintiff and class members in Ontario youth detention and custody.
+This claim focuses on the latter, i.e. routine, suspicionless strip searches of the plaintiffs and class members in Ontario youth detention and custody.

-- 54. Regardless of setting, any strip search must comply with the Charter and other legal and equitable obligations of the crown to the individual being subjected to the strip search. - 55.
+54.68.
+Regardless of setting, any strip search must comply with the Charter and other legal and equitable obligations of the crown to the individual being subjected to the strip search.

+55.69.
 A Charter compliant custodial strip search must be based on reasonable and probable grounds that a strip search is necessary to ensure the safety of others in the custodial setting.
 Where an individual has previously been subject to searches that would detect contraband, like the use of metal detecting devices or pat downs, there will not be reasonable and probable grounds that a strip search is necessary.
-Nor will there be reasonable and probable grounds that a strip search is necessary when an individual has been searched and had no opportunity to come into contact with contraband such as when they remain under supervision. - 56.
+Nor will there be reasonable and probable grounds that a strip search is necessary.
+Nor will there be reasonable and probable grounds that a strip search is necessary when an individual has been searched and had no opportunity to come into contact with contraband such as when they remain under supervision.

+56.70.
 The impugned routine, suspicionless strip searches by Ontario against young persons in its custody systemically breached the class members' Charter protections and caused them harm.